amaher-developer/mini-crm-supplium/README.md

    **The steps to run the project:**

-run migration. (#command: php artisan migrate) run seeder. (#command: php artisan db:seed) login using inputs (email, password) by (admin@admin.com, password). you can change the lang from admin panel(i started with two langs put can add more).
+run migration. (#command: php artisan migrate)

+run seeder. (#command: php artisan db:seed)

+login using inputs (email, password) by (admin@admin.com, password).

+you can change the lang from admin panel(i started with two langs put can add more).

+when add company the email message will send to my email (you can config from .env file).

-   **The demo of the project run on:** http://fekra-web.com/demo/supplium/
+   **The demo of the project run on:**

+http://fekra-web.com/demo/supplium/